Richard Stallman — "Sharing is good, and proprietary software is evil."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"Proprietary software is a moral wrong."
+"Proprietary software is a social problem, and it's a moral problem."

 American programmer who founded the Free Software Foundation and the GNU Project, whose copyleft GPL licensing made the modern Linux ecosystem possible.
 Closely associated with Linus Torvalds (Linux kernel creator who builds on GNU userland) and Eric S. Raymond (open-source advocate (The Cathedral and the Bazaar)).
 For an intellectual contrast, see Bill Gates, Microsoft co-founder — Gates's 1976 Open Letter to Hobbyists arguing for software-as-property is the foundational document Stallman's GPL was specifically written to refute — the two opposing answers to 'who owns the code'.